-Winchester, ‘the best place to live in Britain’*, is indeed a beautiful city.
-In the space of a 10-minute walk you can enjoy a High Street peppered with talented buskers, imposing views of Winchester Cathedral and the River Itchen, which passes through the National Trust’s city watermill.
-But it’s the foodie scene that attracts us the most – take a look at our top 10 suggestions for where to eat and drink in Winchester.
+Winchester, 2016’s ‘best place to live in Britain’*, is indeed a beautiful city.
+In the space of a 10-minute walk you can enjoy Winchester High Street peppered with talented buskers, imposing views of Winchester Cathedral and the River Kitchen, which passes through the National Trust’s city watermill.
+But it’s Winchester’s restaurants and foodie scene that attracts us the most – take a look at our top 10 suggestions for where to eat and drink in Winchester.

 Hannah’s B&B is a cleverly converted dancehall designed and run by Hannah McIntyre, who lives on the premises.
 It offers complimentary afternoon tea on the patio, a genius idea and one that encourages guests to treat their B&B like home.
 If the weather doesn’t suit, take tea in the library instead, complete with cosy log fire and arched bookcase.